AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 Before we read more about libuv, I should make a tip, I have read many articles and js guides who introduce the event loop in JavaScript, and they seem no much more difference.
 I think those authors mean to explain the conception as easy as possible and most of them do not show the source code of <a target="_blank" title="webkit" href="https://webkit.org/">Webkit</a> or Node.
 Many people forget how the event loop schedule and face to the same problem when they encounter it again.

 First I want to differ the conceptions of event loop and event loop iteration.
 Event loop is a task queue which bind with a thread and mostly they are one-to-one relation.
 Event loop iteration is the procedure when the runtime check for the executable code or task queued in event loop and execute it.
 The two conceptions corresponding two important function / object in libuv.
 One is <a href="http://docs.libuv.org/en/v1.x/loop.html#uv-loop-t-event-loop" target="_blank">uv_loop_t</a>, which represent for one event loop object and <a href="http://docs.libuv.org/en/v1.x/loop.html#c.uv_run" target="_blank">API: uv_run </a>, which can be treated as the entry point of event loop iteration.
 All functions in libuv named starts with `uv_`, which really make reading the source code easy.

+#### uv_run

-The most important API in libuv is uv_run, every time call this function can do a event loop iteration. uv_run code shows below(based on implementation of v1.8.0):
+The most important API in libuv is `uv_run`, every time call this function can do a event loop iteration. uv_run code shows below(based on implementation of v1.8.0):

 {% highlight cpp %}
 int uv_run(uv_loop_t* loop, uv_run_mode mode) {